 Mean Gene Okerlund met up with ‘The 4x4s’ backstage before the match.
-‘The 4x4s’ were made up of Jim Duggan, Hercules, Dino Bravo and an especially young Bret Hart.
+‘The 4x4s’ were made up of Jim Duggan, Hercules, Dino Bravo, and an especially young Bret Hart.
 Don’t get me wrong, I enjoy a backstage promo as much as the next guy but this promo made me laugh.
 All four teammates were stood side by side with a 4×4 each in hand.
-These guys were clearly the heels as they each has so much pent up frustration as they grasped the 4×4 in their hands.
+These guys were clearly the heels as they each has so much pent-up frustration as they grasped the 4×4 in their hands.
 Each wrestler had a 15-20 second window where they would explain why they were angry and what they were going to do about it.
-The question was, were ‘The Kings Court’ shaking in their royal boots?
+The question was, was ‘The Kings Court’ shaking in their royal boots?

 Randy ‘Macho King’ Savage led his team as they went into battle against ‘The 4x4s’, who were led by possibly one of the most popular wrestlers at the time, ‘Hacksaw’ Jim Duggan.
 The second elimination match of the night was underway and what better way to kick it off than have Earthquake (who was known as Canadian Earthquake, at the time) start for his team.